John-Ram/reading-notes/README.md

 >
 >"Don't be afraid to fall."
 >
+>"Success is the result, not the goal."
+>

 For me these quotes summerize the Growth Mindset, they let you know that because you didn't succeed in one attempt, you are more likely to prevail in another.
 Coding is tough, but the rewards are high.